dubzzz/fast-check/website/docs/tutorials/quick-tutorial/reported-errors-explained.md

 The unit tests we wrote in the previous section are fully green.
 They were not able to detect any issue.
 The values that have been hardcoded into them all contains the same number of digits and thus do not fall into all the corner cases.

 In JavaScript, `sort` orders elements based on their string representation: `sort([1, 10, 2])` is `[1, 10, 2]`.
 In the past, `sort` suffered from other strange edges cases: it was stable when receiving less than 10 elements, unstable above 10.
+For all these reasons, property based testing is a powerful ally.

 :::